-The FHA and HUD 223(a)(7): Refinancing Existing HUD Loans
+HUD 223(a)(7): Refinance Your Existing HUD Loans

 Find out how HUD's fast, affordable, and simple multifamily loan can help borrowers with existing FHA-insured debt.

-The Fast, Affordable, Easy FHA Multifamily Loan
+The Fast, Easy FHA Multifamily Loan

-A new HUD 223(a)(7) loan can even absorb prepayment penalties associated with existing debt.
+A new HUD 223(a)(7) loan can even cover prepayment penalties associated with existing debt.
 As a result, you don't have to wait 10 years to refinance if, for example, there is substantial downward pressure on treasury yields.

 Learn more by reading below, or check out our HUD 223(a)(7) loan term sheet.